medienbaecker/kirby-fieldtoggle/README.md

 ## Additional comments

 You can use the regular `toggle` field option `text` which can either be `on/off` or `yes/no`.
 The value is the same: `true` or `false`.

+Fields with `required` set to `true` will be required, even if they're hidden.